OpenSIPS/opensips-cli/README.md

 * `-x|--execute` - executes the command specified and exits

-In order to run `opensips-cli` without installing it, you have to export the `PYTHONPATH` variable to the root of the `opensipscli` package.
-If you are in the root of the project, simply do:
+In order to run `opensips-cli` without installing it, you have to export the `PYTHONPATH` variable to the root of the `opensips-cli` and `python-opensips` packages.
+If you installed the two packages under `/usr/local/src`, simply do:

 ```
-export PYTHONPATH=.
+export PYTHONPATH=/usr/local/src/opensips-cli:/usr/local/src/python-opensips
-bin/opensips-cli
+/usr/local/src/opensips-cli/bin/opensips-cli
 ```

 ### Python Module